 Exams: There will be three 50-minute exams during the quarter worth 100 points each.
 The final exam will also be worth 100 points.
-All exams will be posted and submitted electronically through Canvas.
-Directions will be provided on the cover page of each exam.
 If your final exam score is higher than any 50-minute exam score, the lowest score will be dropped and the final will count for 200 points.
 There will be no makeup exams.
 If you miss an exam for any reason, that exam will be dropped and the final will count for 200 points.
 The final exam is not optional.
 [This exam policy is subject to change]